 Collection of Insights

 Over the years, I have collected a lot of thoughts and quotes that often inspire me.
-My favorite four are listed below:

 Life Moves On